seetaresearch/dragon/docs/api/cc/dragon/core.rst

   : Class to record the schema of operator.

   `class Tensor <core/Tensor.html>`_
-  : The base tensor class, manage memory or not.
+  : The base tensor class.

   `class TypeMeta <core/TypeMeta.html>`_
-  : Metaclass for all types.
+  : The meta class for all types.

   `class UnifiedMemory <core/UnifiedMemory.html>`_
   : Memory to manage both the host and device data.